Palusami: All about Samoa’s National Dish

 Variations of the Dish Across Samoa

 While the basic recipe remains consistent across Samoa, regional variations do exist.
 Some families prefer adding meat or fish to their palusami, while others stick to the traditional vegetarian version.
+There are also variations of this dish through the region and countries like Kiribati, and Tuvalu have their own version of this dish.

 In some parts of Samoa, ripe bananas or breadfruit are added for a hint of sweetness.
 Regardless of the variation, all versions share the same comforting creaminess that has made Palusami a favorite among Samoans.